-The story’s expressive child and babysitter, its humorous situations, and its simple yet silly drawings engage the beginning reader who will learn to read the story by sounding out the many consonant-vowel-consonant words like but, can, did, dog, doll, dress and drops.
+The story’s expressive child and babysitter, its humorous situations, and its simple yet silly drawings engage beginning readers who read by sounding out the many consonant-vowel-consonant words like but, can, did, dog, doll, dress and drops.
+Purchase at Amazon.com.

-The story’s animated child and father, humorous situations and playful illustrations coax beginning readers to sounding out the many consonant-vowel-consonant words like jump, just, kid, lamp, let, and look.
+The story’s animated child and father, humorous situations and playful illustrations coax beginning readers to sound out the many consonant-vowel-consonant words like jump, just, kid, lamp, let, and look.
+Purchase at Amazon.com.

 In Not Yet, Baby, a baby wants to do what his big brother does: drink from a cup, ride a rocking pig, walk the dog, jump on a trampoline, swim in a pool, and take the school bus.
 But he is too little, so his mother’s hands pluck him away while encouraging the big brother to grow.

 The story’s determined baby and energetic big brother, its humorous situations, and its colorful drawings encourage beginning readers to read the story by sounding out the many consonant-vowel-consonant words like sips, soft, sand, swim, swing, and tells.
 Purchase at Amazon.com.